edoardopaolinelli/Resell-app/README.md

 ##
 ### Cart
-All orders go through the shopping cart, where the user can cancel or confirm their orders one last time before they are placed.
+All orders go through the shopping cart, where the user can cancel the item form the cart or confirm their orders one last time before they are placed.

 <img src="/screenshots/CartScreen.jpg" width="300" height="600" />